Home Blog Page 595

 The Haliburton, Kawartha, Pine Ridge District Health Unit’s service area is the City of Kawartha Lakes, Northumberland County, and Haliburton County.

-Confirmed positive: 196, including 166 in Kawartha Lakes, 21 in Northumberland, 9 in Haliburton (decrease of 1)*
+Confirmed positive: 211, including 174 in Kawartha Lakes, 25 in Northumberland, 12 in Haliburton (increase of 2, including 1 in Kawartha Lakes and 1 in Haliburton)

 Deaths: 32 (no change)